nhsconnect/ITK3-Messaging-Distribution/pages/support/support_communications.md

 toc: false
 sidebar: overview_sidebar
 permalink: support_communications.html
-summary: "INTEROPen communication channels used for the Care Connect FHIR&reg; API."
+summary: "NHS Digital Interoperability Team communication channels used for the ITK3 Messaging Distribution Specifications."
 ---

 For general enquires please send an email to the NHS Digital Interoperability Team Inbox at <a href="mailto:interoperabilityteam@nhs.net>">interoperabilityteam@nhs.net</a>.
 <br><br>